zb-ss/ec2-ssh/README.md

 *   **AWS Credentials**: Ensure your AWS credentials are correctly configured and have permissions for `ec2:DescribeInstances` and `ec2:DescribeRegions`.
 *   **SSH Agent Not Running**: If you see messages like "Could not open a connection to your authentication agent", you may need to start your SSH agent.
 On Linux/macOS, this is often done with `eval $(ssh-agent -s)`.
 *   **Key Permissions**: SSH keys typically require strict permissions (e.g., `600` or `400`).
 The tool will warn you and offer to fix permissions if they are incorrect when adding a key.
+*   **Autocomplete Not Working**: Tab autocomplete requires the `readline` module, which is available on most Unix-like systems but may not be available on Windows.
+If autocomplete doesn't work, you can still type the full path manually.
+*   **Key Discovery**: Automatic key discovery looks for keys in your `~/.ssh` directory.
+If your keys are stored elsewhere, you'll need to provide the full path manually.

 ## License